 ITEA Clifford Bevan Award for Excellence in Research

-The Bevan Award is presented at the biennial International Tuba Euphonium Conference in conjunction with the presentations of the Harvey G. Phillips Award for Composition, the Roger Bobo Award for Recording and the Jim and Jamie Self Creative Award.
-The recipient of the Bevan Award receives a $500 stipend and an excerpt of the research is published in the ITEA Journal.
+The Clifford Bevan Award is presented at the biennial International Tuba Euphonium Conference (ITEC) in conjunction with the presentations of the Harvey G. Phillips Award for Composition, the Roger Bobo Award for Recording, and the Jim and Jamie Self Creative Award.
+The recipient of the Bevan Award receives a $500 stipend and an excerpt of the research published in the ITEA Journal.

 ELIGIBILITY

-Open to any original low brass research project pertaining to the tuba, euphonium, and/or related instruments completed between January 1, 2021 and December 31, 2022.
-Research projects nominated for the 2021 Bevan Award are not eligible for nomination for future awards.
+Open to any original low brass research project pertaining to the tuba, euphonium, and/or related instruments completed between January 1, 2023 and December 31, 2024.
+Research projects nominated for the 2025 Clifford Bevan Award are not eligible for nomination for future awards.
 Low brass scholarship genres include research on contemporary and historical topics, acoustics, composition, theory, scoring, organology, and pedagogy and may include methodologies of oral history, biographical and ethnographic, historical, quantitative, statistical, and survey research.

 Types of submissions: published or unpublished articles (minimum of 4000 words in length), chapters, monographs, dissertations/theses, books.

-The recipient of the Bevan Award will be announced at the 2023 International Tuba and Euphonium Conference and an excerpt of the research will appear in a subsequent ITEA Journal.
-A $500 stipend accompanies the award.
-The Bevan Award recognizes individuals whose original scholarship is significant, innovative, thoughtful, and useful.
+The recipient of the Clifford Bevan Award will be announced at the 2025 ITEC and an excerpt of the research will appear in a subsequent ITEA Journal.
+A $500 stipend accompanies this award.
+The Clifford Bevan Award recognizes individuals whose original scholarship is significant, innovative, thoughtful, and useful.
 The committee may elect to divide the award between two recipients.
+The committee reserve the right to not name a winner.

-Both the nominator and the nominee must be a current ITEA member
+Both the one nominating and the nominee must be a current ITEA member

 SUBMISSION OF MATERIALS